SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Results and Analysis

+To analyze the improvement made by the generated positive sample and the extra negative sample respectively, we compare four settings: using no discrete augmentation (SimCSE), using both positive augmentation (MV) and negation as negative, only using positive augmentation (w/o Negation as Negative) and only using negation as negative (w/o Positive Augmentation).
+We present the result of MV here in Table \ref{component} since its general good performance.
+We can observe that either using positive augmentation or using negation as negative achieves better performance compared to the method without discrete augmentation, and combining the two methods can make further improvements.

+Notice that although using negation as negative performs seems worse on most STS series (STS12-16, STS-B) datasets than using positive augmentation, it obtains 3.39\% lift on SICK-R dataset.
+By measuring the average Jaccard similarity \cite{jaccard1912distribution} between the test sentence pairs, we find that sentence pairs in SICK-R (57.24\%) are much more similar on text than the STS series of datasets (47.39\%), which supports our argument that textual similar negative sample can help alleviate feature suppression problem.

-\subsubsection{Results on Chinese Datasets}
+\subsection{Results on Chinese Datasets}

 Results on Chinese STS datasets are presented in Table \ref{sts_zh}.
-As compared to SOTA method, AA and DN gain an improvement of 0.84\% and 0.31\% respectively, demonstrating that the proposed SDA methods can be seamlessly generalized to another language like Chinese.
-This is consistent to our expectation since some linguistic phenomena are common in most of languages, e.g., minimal changes on punctuation or tone will not affect semantics too much.
+As compared to state-of-the-art method, PI, MV and DN gain an improvement of 0.78\%, 1.02\% and 0.55\% respectively, demonstrating that the proposed SDA methods can be seamlessly generalized to other languages like Chinese.
+This is consistent with our expectation since some linguistic phenomena are common in most of languages, e.g., minimal changes on punctuation or tone will not affect semantics too much.